astropy/astropy/docs/coordinates/creating.rst

 Note that if you do not provide units explicitly, this will fail::

     >>> ICRSCoordinates(23, 1)
-    ERROR: UnitsException: No unit was specified [astropy.coordinates.angles]
+    ERROR: UnitsError: No unit was specified [astropy.coordinates.angles]

 While the above example uses python numerical types, you can also provide strings to create coordinates.
 If the `unit` parameter is